-The applicability and effectiveness of CBD oil is nothing short of amazing.
+The applicability of CBD oil is nothing short of amazing.
 It has such a wide variety of uses and is remarkably well tolerated by your dog and its metabolism.
-Furthermore, it has virtually no side effects and is immensely safe.
-There are a variety of CBD applications available for dogs, such as CBD tinctures, CBD treats, CBD capsules, and CBD topicals.
+Furthermore, it has little to no reported side effects and is generally considered to be safe.
+There are a variety of CBD products available for dogs, such as CBD tinctures, CBD treats, CBD capsules, and CBD topicals.

-Yes, it absolutely can!
-CBD oil interacts with your dog’s ECS to create a state of balance and overall wellness known as homeostasis.
+In short, CBD is not meant to prevent, treat, or cure any disease.
+However it may be helpful to know that CBD oil interacts with your dog’s ECS to create a state of balance and overall wellness known as homeostasis.
 This is just a fancy way of saying that the various systems in your dog’s body (including their immune system) are functioning properly and at full capacity.

-The exact mechanism of this interaction is complex, but it basically comes down to which molecules CBD inhibits via the ECS.
-CBD oil is a profound anti-inflammatory agent and it can achieve this action through a variety of means.
+The exact mechanism of this interaction is complex, but it basically comes down to several molecules regulated by the ECS.

-It has also been shown to suppress a mechanism known as Th17 dominance, a major cause of rheumatoid arthritis and some other forms of canine autoimmune disease.
+Th17 dominance is a major cause of rheumatoid arthritis and some other forms of canine autoimmune disease.
 This mechanism refers to the subset of a group of inflammatory immunes system cells known as T helper cells which are responsible for the production of interleukin 17.

-CBD may also inhibit the production of inflammatory macrophages in order to decrease excessive and chronic inflammation from autoimmune disease.
-A macrophage is a type of white blood cell that is sent by the mammalian immune system to surround, engulf, and break down various pathogens in the body.
+Inflammatory macrophages are a type of white blood cell that are sent by the mammalian immune system to surround, engulf, and break down various pathogens in the body.
 In other words, macrophages attack and “eat” any cells that are not normally in your dog’s body.